SumoLogic/sumologic-otel-collector/pkg/receiver/telegrafreceiver/README.md

 - If `separate_fields` is `true`, the Open Telemetry metric name is going to be the same as the Telegraf one, and the Telegraf `field` is going to be converted to the Open Telemetry attribute.

-### Keep compability while sending metrics to the Sumo Logic
+### Keep compatibility while sending metrics to Sumo Logic

 In the Telegraf, metrics can be send to the Sumo Logic using [Sumologic Output Plugin][sumologic_output_plugin].
 It supports three formats (`prometheus`, `carbon2`, `graphite`),